 The reason the essay scores on my first attempt at the California bar were poor was lack of practice.
 I could write beautiful rule statements, but apparently I couldn’t apply them to the essays (or MBE).
 My highest essay score was 65:

 Do your lectures and outlines and flashcards if you have to, but don’t obsess over them.
 As a reader put it, “I actually only remember little from the lectures.”

 Here’s the kicker, though:

-Yeah, I said it: PRACTICE alone is NOT GOOD ENOUGH.
-What good is solving problems and applying what you know if you don’t know whether you did it right?
+Yeah, I said it: PRACTICE ALONE is NOT GOOD ENOUGH.
+What good is doing problems if you don’t know whether you did it right?
 Here’s something else I learned about learning during my rematch with the bar: